Flag of Washington, D.C.: Early designs

+In 1902, Chairman Warner of Grand Army of the Republic wrote a letter to Commissioner Macfarland asking about a District flag.
+Macfarland wrote back a proposing a flag that was described as having stripes of red, white and blue, bearing the District's seal in the center with the motto: "Justitia Omnibus."

 In 1921, Dunn had moved on to work for the Chamber of Commerce of the United States.
 While working in the Mills Building, he drew a design for the flag in the office studio.
 He took the design directly from the coat of arms which belonged to the Washington family with no change to the design but did not release it at the time.

 On February 8, 1924, the Daughters of the American Revolution managed to get a bill introduced in Congress to set up a commission to select a design.
 It was introduced by Chairman Reed of the House District Committee.
 The commission would be composed of the president of the United States, the secretary of war and the president of the board of commissioners of the district.
 It would have an appropriation of $1,500.
 On February 20, 1924, the Evening Star published a proposed design by John Mackaye Dunbar.
 It featured the shield portion of the coat-of-arms on a red field with a blue cross.
 While this design was not endorsed by the D.A.R., they appreciated its display of "simplicity" in their February 24 meeting.
 They confirmed that their research that the Militia flag with an ax had been used as a flag but was not an appropriate flag for the district.
 They further rejected the idea of having the seal of the District of Columbia be part of the design for a flag due to its complexity.
 Charles Moore, the chairman of the Fine Arts Commission who had been consulted on the drafting of the bill, also agreed that the design should be simple and should emphasize in some way that the district is the seat of the central government of all the states.